balena-io-modules/balena-procbots/RASP.md

 ## More Info

+The grammar is currently defined in `lib/RASP/Antlr/RASP.g4`.
+Running it in `antlr4ts` generates the parser/lexers in the `lib/RASP/Antlr` directory that is included by `lib/RASP/parser.ts` to actually walk a source file.
+The grammar shows the rules used to create the language.

 The parser uses a set of ANTLR listeners to walk through the file to parse and lex/parse it.
 It creates a top level structure defined in the interfaces of `lib/RASP/parser-types.d.ts` which defines the bot to be created, as well as:

 * An array of ServiceListeners to include